 Our aim is to ensure our websites, blogs and social media accounts are inclusive and safe and that discussions are constructive and polite.

 We ask that all comments be brief, polite, on subject and not say anything illegal.

-We welcome debate and dissent, but personal attacks (on authors, other users or any individual), persistent trolling and mindless abuse will not be tolerated.
+We welcome debate and dissent, but personal attacks (on authors, other users or any individual), trolling and mindless abuse will not be tolerated.

 We acknowledge criticism of the content we publish, but will not allow persistent misrepresentation of anyone, including the Royal Society, our Fellows or our staff to be published on our website.

 We try to respond to some of the comments and questions but we are unable to respond to all of them.

 We will use the following guidelines to determine whether a comment should be published.
 We will not publish comments which:

 - Do not meet our standards in our acceptable use policy

 - Include contact details such as phone numbers, postal or email addresses